PoisotLab/NCBITaxonomy.jl/docs/src/portal.md

 ## Fixing the mis-identified species

 Well, the obvious choice here is *manual cleaning*.
 This is a good solution.
-Another thing that `NCBITaxonomy` offers is the ability to build a `namefinder` from a list of known NCBI taxa.
+Another thing that `NCBITaxonomy` offers is the ability to build a `namefilter` from a list of known NCBI taxa.
 This is good if we know that the names we expect to find are part of a reference list.